 If we have died with him

 we shall also live with him;

 if we persevere

 we shall also reign with him.

 But if we deny him

 he will deny us.

 If we are unfaithful

-he remains faithful,

-for he cannot deny himself.
+we are unfaithful he remains faithful, for he cannot deny himself.